saradandrew/MechaCar_Statistical_Analysis/README.md

 <img width="451" alt="Screen Shot 2022-09-22 at 8 55 12 PM" src="https://user-images.githubusercontent.com/107032720/191879645-eeb5e37d-c408-4387-ab79-efd441c42fca.png">

 All of the above T-Test show a p-value of greater than 0.05, meaning the PSI of each lot is not significantly different from the population mean of 1,500 pounds per square inch.

+## Study Design: MechaCar vs Competition

+A metric that would be of interest to a consumer would be MPG/fuel efficiency.
+This is an important component to consumers since it indicates how much money they would need to regularly contribute to the vehicle.
+AWD is also important for consumers with deeper knowledge of car technology and a need for better tire traction.

+A statistical study I would utilize to quantify how MechaCar performs against the competition is an ANOVA test because ANOVA tests categorical data types.
+ANOVA also tests more than one independent variable, a continuous dependent variable, and questions if there is a difference between multiple samples which is necessary when comparing MechaCar against multiple competitors.
+I would need MPG and AWD data of MechaCar vehicles as well as their competitors in order to run an ANOVA test.

+The metrics I would measure would be fuel efficiency and tire performance.
+Null hypothesis: MechaCar manufactured vehicles' tire performance is 5x better than competing vehicles, and their MPG is 3x higher than competitors.
+Alternative hypothesis: Mechacar manufactured vehicles' tire performance is not 5x better than competitors, and their MPG is not 3x higher than the competition.